openziti/ziti-doc/README.md

 [A CI job](https://github.com/openziti/ziti-doc/actions/workflows/check-links.yml) periodically detects broken links in the GH Pages site, but doesn't make any changes.

-With these scripts, you can check for broken links to other sites and redirects from other sites.
+With these scripts, you can check for broken links to other sites and redirects from known permalinks.

 * [check-broken-links.sh](./check-broken-links.sh): uses `docker` to run `muffet`